 This is Melissa and Laura’s story of how they met, got engaged and planned their wedding in their own words!

 Laura and Melissa met in North Carolina when Laura lived in Chapel Hill and Melissa lived an hour away in Southern Pines.
 They frequently made the trips to each other and fell in love on little dates at this small bar called The Bell Tree Tavern, where they would play a “spot the difference” game called Photo Hunt and sip on Allagash White.
 After two years of exploring the ins and outs of NC, including many museums where they would learn about space (Laura’s favorite thing ever), they decided to move to Chicago together.
-A few months after getting settled, Melissa took Laura out to dinner to a beautiful downtown restaurant on their anniversary and Melissa said that she had a gift for Laura.
+A few months after getting settled, Melissa took Laura out to dinner to a beautiful downtown restaurant on their anniversary and Melissa said that she had a couple of anniversary gifts for Laura.
 Being the nerd that Laura is, Melissa tried to have Laura figure out what the chemical formula to a very specific compound was, saying that she got it for her as a gift.
 As Melissa tried to tell Laura what the structure would be, Melissa eventually told Laura that it was a compound originally isolated on from a meteor (read: from SPACE!!!) and that it was incorporated into something Melissa was giving Laura.
 After that, Melissa pulled out the ring and laid it on the table.
 After Laura spent a full minute being shocked/enamored/full of butterflies, basically the entire restaurant cheered for them and celebrated with a toast and their rose gold utensil for special occasions.
 They left that night and moved forward… for eternity!